Think it's not a big deal to tap your retirement when you're young? Find out what it really costs you.

-Lisa, who's 40, asks Suze if she can afford to spend between $3,000 and $7,500 to buy a Texas Longhorn
+Carla, who's 44, asks Suze if she can afford to spend $1,000 on an iPad Air and accessories.

-Tammy, who's 50, asks Suze if she can afford to spend $30,000 to purchase a 2014 Harley Davidson Ultra Limited.
+Zach, who's 15, asks Suze if he can afford to spend $800 on a VIP moped.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.